osmcode/osmcode.github.io/_osmium_tool_manual/09_creating_extracts.md

 will not be, otherwise you might get a huge boundary around a whole country in your extract when all you wanted was a small area at the border.
 You can change this behaviour with the `-S` or `--option` option.
-If you want all relation types, use `-S all`, if you only want particular types, specify them like
+If you want all relation types, use `-S types=any`, if you only want particular types, specify them like
-this: `-S multipolygon,route`.
+this: `-S types=multipolygon,route`.

 For the *smart* strategy the input file is read three times.